March and April Birthdays!

 This big change in fleet management and compliance will provide us with a new way of managing, monitoring, dispatching, routing and communicating with all of our drivers, and will, in the end, dramatically improve our safety ratings and greatly reduce driver risk of Hours of Service/Logbook violations, putting our drivers safety and compliance as a top priority.
 All company and logistics trucks will be newly equipped with updated ELD (AOBRD’s), mounted tablets to reduce unsafe driver habits and distracted driving from using handheld devices for electronic logging apps, another new communication feature is our new “push to talk” installed on all of the truck tablets, allowing dispatch or safety dept. to easily communicate with drivers one-on-one or the entire fleet, with the push of a button.

-Please see or contact Jeff in Security office for instructions on how to use your tablet and Big Road electronic logging device
+Please see or contact Mike in Security office for instructions on how to use your tablet and Big Road electronic logging device

 PTI ELD DRIVER COMPLIANCE